jkraemr/jkraemr-portfolio-website/README.md

 ## Acknowledgements

-This project has been built as part of the mentored CareerFoundry Full-Stack Web Development Program: https://careerfoundry.com/en/courses/become-a-web-developer/
+This project was built as part of the mentored CareerFoundry Intro to Frontend Development Course: https://careerfoundry.com/en/courses/intro-to-frontend-development/